What is #RootCauseRacism?

 Taking the Steps

 People want change but they don't know how to make it happen.
 This is where we help you come off of the sideline and discover meaningful ways that YOU can develop and execute a plan to address systemic racism within your circles of influence.

 It doesn't matter if you are a single individual, a group of friends, a small organization or big business.
-If you are motivated to perform anti-racist actions, I want to help you take that next step.
+If you are motivated to perform anti-racist actions, we want to help you take that next step.

 Our intent was to craft measures that address the root causes of institutional racism in various areas, including Community Involvement, Business, Education, Healthcare, Government, and the Arts.

-1619, a New York Times audio series, hosted by Nikole Hannah-Jones, that examines the long shadow of American slavery.
+1619: A New York Times audio series, hosted by Nikole Hannah-Jones, that examines the long shadow of American slavery.